-Tree-clearing in Delaware County to prepare for the construction of the Mariner East 2 pipeline project.
+Tree-clearing in Delaware County in 2017 prepares land for the construction of the Mariner East 2 pipeline project.
 The builder, Sunoco Logistics, rejected an attempt by a township in neighboring Chester County to block the installation of a valve along the line.

 Emily Cohen / StateImpact Pennsylvania